RMLio/data-analysis-cli/README.md

 ## Usage

-Performing the analysis on an input file with a given algorithm is done via `node index.js [file] -a [algorithm]`.
+Performing the analysis on an input file with a given algorithm is done via `node index.js [file] -n [nodePath] -a [algorithm]`.
-An example is `node index.js input.xml -a sdaro`, were `input.xml` is the input file and where `sdaro` is the algorithm.
+An example is `node index.js input.xml -n /boookstore/book -a sdaro`, were `input.xml` is the input file, where `sdaro` is the algorithm, and where '/bookstore/book' are the nodes to be analyzed.
 For more options, use the command `node index.js -h`.

 ### Algorithms